dappre/qiy-node/qs-user-node.md

 ### 8.1.4 D3 Qiy Node of Individual Proposes Data Provider

-The Qiy Node of the Individual extracts the [Operation Reference Request](#operation-reference-request) from the [Operation Reference Request Message](#operation-reference-request-message) and processes it:
+The Qiy Node of the Individual processes the [Operation Reference Request Message](#operation-reference-request-message):
 1. The [Qiy Node](#qiy-node) finds the [Data Provider](#data-provider) that can provide the data.
+1. The [Qiy Node](#qiy-node) forwards the request and the available [Data Provider](#data-provider) using a [Operation Reference Request Event](#operation-reference-request-event) to the Qiy App of the Idividual.

-### 8.1.5 D4 Individual chooses DP
+### 8.1.5 D4 Individual chooses Data Provider

+The Individual reads the request for data and decides to grant it and approves the use of the proposed Data Provider which is communicated by the App of the Individual to the Qiy Node of the Individual with an [Operation Reference Request](#operation-reference-request).

 ### 8.1.6 D5 Qiy Node of Individual Forwards Reference Request

-The Qiy App of the Data Provider receives the Data Reference Request, see [7.3 Receive Message](#73-receive-message).
+The Qiy Node of the Individual forwards the Operation Reference Request to the [Data Provider](#data-provider) using a [Operation Reference Request Messsage](#operation-reference-request-messsage).

-Example message:
+#### 8.1.6.1 Example

+Example of a [Operation Reference Request Message](#operation-reference-request-message) as received by the [Data Provider](#data-provider):

 ```
 message = {